Cover art of Nemu by Ruth Bochte

 Reviewed by Debra Rodensky for Historical Novels Online

-storyteller that weaves and binds you in her spell of
+master storyteller that weaves and binds you in her

-enchantment as you become engrossed in this tale of
+spell of enchantment as you become engrossed in

 Reviewed by Qetesh at TCM Reviews